 Achievements

-Founded in 2006 the BCCT’s mission is to encourage participation in cricket in rural communities and to create access to cricket and countryside activities for disadvantaged young people.
+Founded in 2009 the BCCT’s mission is to encourage participation in sports and rural activities for all young people.
 Our target groups are young people who want to play sport and enjoy the countryside, adults who want to develop their coaching skills, and families that want to strengthen their community ties through sport.

 2022 Achievements: